Why Do Jews Celebrate Passover?

 Passover is commemorated with a Seder (pronounced “say-dur”) on the first and second nights of the eight-day observance.
 The modern-day Seder is actually derived from several biblical verses where the Israelites are commanded to observe and remember the night when they were released from bondage (Exodus 13:3-8).

 Jews in Bondage

-The Israelites, also called the Children of Israel, had been enslaved to the Pharaohs of Egypt for generations—at least 400 years.
-Moses was called upon by God to lead the Children of Israel out of bondage but when the Pharaoh would not release the slaves, God inflicted 10 plagues upon the lands of Egypt; (1) blood instead of water in the river Nile, (2) frogs, (3) gnats or lice, (4) flies or gnats, (5) diseases on livestock, (6) skin boils, (7) hail and thunder, (8) locusts, (9) darkness and (10) the slaying of the first-born in families (both humans and animals).
+The Israelites, also called the Children of Israel, were enslaved to the Pharaohs of Egypt for generations—at least 400 years.
+Moses was called upon by God to lead the Children of Israel out of bondage.
+But when the Pharaoh would not release the slaves, God inflicted 10 plagues upon the lands of Egypt: (1) blood instead of water in the river Nile; (2) frogs; (3) gnats or lice; (4) flies or gnats; (5) diseases on livestock; (6) skin boils; (7) hail and thunder; (8) locusts; (9) darkness; and (10) the slaying of the first-born in families (both humans and animals).

 When the army cornered the Israelites against the Red Sea, Moses, with God’s power, stretched out his staff and parted the Red Sea into walls of water and a dry strip of land so that the Children of Israel could pass through it.
 When the final Jew was across the sea and with the Egyptian army on their heels, Moses withdrew his staff, “and the waters returned, and covered the chariots, and the horsemen, and all the host of Pharaoh that came into the sea after them; there remained not so much as one of them” (Exodus, 14:28).